oclif/fancy-test/README.md

 It should be compatible with other testing libraries as well (e.g. jest), but may require a couple small changes.
 If you're interested, try it out and let me know if it works.

-As an example, here is what a test file might look like for an application setup with fancy-mocha.
+As an example, here is what a test file might look like for an application setup with fancy-test.
 This chain could partially be stored to a variable for reuse.

 ```js
 describe('api', () => {